See through the Dark: Learning Illumination-affined Representations for Nighttime Occupancy Prediction

-\textbf{Low-light Image Enhancement.} Low-light image enhancement \cite{hong2024you,sun2024di,wang2021regularizing,yan2024learnable} aims to improve the brightness and contrast.
-Histogram Equalization (HE) \cite{pizer1987adaptive}, along with its variant CLHE \cite{pizer1987adaptive}, is a classical method for enhancing the global contrast of images.
-However, their effectiveness diminishes in the presence of significant image noise or non-uniform luminance.
+\textbf{Low-light Image Enhancement.} Low-light image enhancement \cite{hong2024you,li2024color,sun2024di,wang2021regularizing,weng2024mamballie,yan2024learnable} aims to improve the brightness and contrast.
+Histogram Equalization~\cite{pizer1987adaptive}, along with its variant CLHE \cite{pizer1987adaptive}, is a classical method for enhancing the global contrast of images.
+However, their effectiveness diminishes in the presence of significant image noise or non-uniform illumination.
 Retinex-based methods \cite{sun2024di} offer an alternative strategy.
-Retinex theory~\cite{land1971lightness} assumes that the low-light image can be decomposed into illumination and reflectance, where the reflectance is regarded as the enhanced image.
-Recently, network-based Retinex methods \cite{cai2023retinexformer,liu2021retinex,sun2024di,wei2018deep} combine convolutional neural networks (CNNs) with Retinex theory to achieve improved accuracy.
-However, in real-world nighttime driving scenarios, the presence of artificial light sources often results in spatially uneven illumination.
-In such cases, indiscriminate enhancement may degrade the visual quality of already well-lit images.
+Recently, network-based Retinex methods \cite{cai2023retinexformer,liu2021retinex,sun2024di,wei2018deep} combine convolutional neural networks with Retinex theory to achieve improved accuracy.
+Nevertheless, in real-world nighttime driving scenarios, artificial light sources often cause spatially uneven illumination~\cite{li2024color,wang2022local}.
+To address this issue, LCDPNet~\cite{wang2022local} leverages local color distributions to correct illumination imbalance, while CSEC~\cite{li2024color} models color distribution shifts to enhance image quality.
+Different from the aforementioned methods, we do not uniformly treat all nighttime images as requiring enhancement.
+Instead, we selectively enhance images that suffer from poor illumination, as indiscriminate enhancement may degrade the visual quality of already well-lit ones.